 Open to everyone from 3yrs and up, these flat, fast courses are suitable for novices on through to the elite.
 It's a weekend of fun, medals by the ton, food and entertainment.
 What are you waiting for?

-Tikitapu Off-Road Adventure Runs: Something for everyone can be found with these Rotorua events.
+Tikitapu Off-Road Adventure Runs - Cancelled for 2018: Something for everyone can be found with these Rotorua events.
 18km or 21km takes you offroad into the heart of our forest, or for less adventurous people, a 5.5km and 11km run or walk around the Blue Lake.

 GLO Festival: 3 days, 3 locations, 3 events culminating in a 'GLO Party in the Park' on Day 3, New Years Eve.
 Day 1 is the result of an online busking competition with the top 10 vying for a win at Government Gardens.
 Day 2 is a family picnic and movie screening at Blue Lake.
 Lots of fun for all.